berachain/docs/apps/core/content/learn/pol/bgtmath.md

 - Calculated as the percentage of BGT delegation a validator has compared to the total BGT delegated in the network
 - Expressed as a decimal between 0 and 1
 - Example: If a validator has 1000 BGT delegated and the network has 10000 total BGT delegated, their boost would be 0.1 (10%)
-H- igher boost leads to higher reward emissions, subject to the emission formula
+Higher boost leads to higher reward emissions, subject to the emission formula

 ## Emissions Structure
 When a validator produces a block, they receive BGT tokens through two emission components: